 Press the eye shadow applicator into the flakies to pick them up.

 Now pat the flakies onto the nail.
 After you have covered the entire nail, use the eye shadow applicator to rub the flakies into the nail to smooth out the surface.
 Add a top coat and you're done!
 Or are you?
 Keep reading to see how I finished this look as pictured at the top of this post.

 I used striping tape to cover the area I wanted to remain black.
 I also used scotch tape on the other nail in case you don't have striping tape.
 Tip: don't wipe off the tacky layer before applying the tape.
 You need a sticky surface for the nail flakies to adhere to.

 Apply the nail flakies to the ares of the nail not covered by the tape.
 For the middle finger, I just randomly dabbed them onto the nail so that the black was still visible.
 Apply a top coat to the flakies, then remove the tape and cure.
 Now add top coat to the entire nail and cure.
 When you're done, It will look like this.

 Now let's add some spider gel to make these nails pop.

 I love spider gel.
 It is so much easier to get those super straight lines (compared to using a striper brush).
-One thing I will say is that it can get messy.
-I recommend using a practice finger until you get the hang of it.

 Dip a toothpick into the spider gel.
 The deeper you dip, the thicker the line will be.
 Pull the toothpick out of the spider gel so a long strand of gel is visible.
 Lay the strand over the nail from cuticle to edge for a vertical line.
 There will be excess gel hanging off of the tip so just twirl the toothpick until the gel breaks off.
-For the thumb nail, I just laid the spider gel in a zigzag motion.
+For the thumb nail, I just laid the spider gel in a zigzag pattern.